What is a Local Authority Search?

 Why Do I Need Local Authority Searches?

 You will need a Local Authority Search to reassure your mortgage lender that the property won’t lose its value.
-Normally requested by a verified conveyancing solicitor after your offer has been accepted, a local authority search is arguably the most important search your solicitor will arrange.
+Normally requested by a verified conveyancing solicitor after your offer has been accepted, a local authority search is arguably the most vital search your solicitor will arrange.

 You shouldn't underestimate the importance of a local authority search.
 Even if you are not using a mortgage to buy a house, proceeding without a Local Authority search is unadvised.
 The information received from your local authority search can be used to either renegotiate your original house price offer, or even pull out of the purchase completely.